Frequently Asked Questions (FAQ)

 Is a sexual 'deepfake' a crime?expand_more

-Distributing sexual images of a person created or digitally manipulated without their consent is prosecuted (Art.
-197.7 CP and, depending on the case, against moral integrity).
+Distributing sexual images of a person created or digitally manipulated without their consent can be prosecuted, depending on the case, as a crime against moral integrity, alongside the civil route protecting honour and one's own image.
 If the person affected is a minor, it can amount to child pornography.

 What digital evidence is valid in a criminal trial?expand_more